 Sayed Ahmed al-Mosawi is a photographer whose work documenting pro-reform protests in Bahrain gained international attention.
 He was arrested in 2014 and is serving a 10-year sentence for his alleged participation in a terrorist cell.
 He was also stripped of his Bahraini citizenship.

-Al-Mosawi was detained on February 10, 2014, during a raid by authorities to arrest his brother, Mohammed al-Mosawi, according to news reports and the Bahrain Center for Human Rights.
-Security forces spotted al-Mosawi’s camera in the apartment and asked who it belonged to, someone who spoke with al-Mosawi after his arrest and who asked not to be named for fear of retribution, told CPJ.
+Al-Mosawi was detained on February 10, 2014, during a raid by authorities to arrest his brother, Mohammed, according to news reports and the Bahrain Center for Human Rights.
+Security forces spotted al-Mosawi’s camera in the apartment and asked who it belonged to, a person familiar with the case told CPJ on condition of anonymity, citing fear of reprisal.
 After conferring over the radio, security forces arrested al-Mosawi as well.
-The freelance photographer was transferred to Dry Dock jail after being questioned about his work.
+He was transferred to Dry Dock jail after being questioned about his work.

 Al-Mosawi’s internationally recognized photographs, most of which he posted on social networking sites, have won several awards, according to the Bahrain Center for Human Rights.
-His work includes subjects such as wildlife and daily life in Bahrain in addition to anti-government protests.
+In addition to anti-government protests, his work includes subjects such as wildlife and daily life in Bahrain.

 The journalist told his family in a phone call from prison in 2014 that he had been beaten and given electric shocks, according to the Bahrain Center for Human Rights.